wp-plugins/abase/readme.txt

 <P>
 [abase ack="" alink="" center="" cols="" columns="" database="" db="" echo="" elements="" emailbcc="" emailcc="" emailfrom="" emailorigin="" emailsubject="" emailto="" fields="" files="" form="" from="" group="" images="" insert="" left="" limit="" notable="" notitle="" or="" order="" password="" required="" right="" rlink="" rownum="" search="" select="" sql="" style="" table="" update="" where=""]
 <P>
 Within the quotes of each attribute can be a parameter value or a list of values separated by commas (,).
 Empty fields need not be specified.
 An unrecognized attribute is ignored.
 Using the shortcode with no (recognizable) attributes ([abase]) lists the database user, database, tables with record counts for the current database.
-Otherwise, either the <B>sql</B>, <B>from</B>, or <B>table</B> attribute should be used to specify part or all of a database operation, or an email sent, using at least an <B>emailto</B> attribute.
+Otherwise, either the <strong>sql</strong>, <strong>from</strong>, or <strong>table</strong> attribute should be used to specify part or all of a database operation, or an email sent, using at least an <strong>emailto</strong> attribute.
 The attribute names must be lower case.
+Characters <code>&lt;</code> and <code>&gt;</code> are illegal within the quotes.
+The <code>&lt</code> must be replaced with <code>&amp;lt;</code> and <code>&gt;</code> must be replaced with <code>&amp;gt;</code>.
 <P>
 ABASE shortcodes can also be of the form [abase ...]&lt;content&gt;[/abase].
 In this form, &lt;content&gt; will be displayed above what [abase ...] produces.
 The shortcode name "abase" can be all lower-case or all upper-case but not mixed case.
 Each functions identically but are treated separately.
 Note that when including a closing shortcode, it must be case identical. &lt;content&gt; can include ABASE tags as long as the alternate case is used.
 Embedding shortcodes in content is useful when using ABASE to send emails from your website.
 <h3>Databases</h3>
 ABASE can connect to up to 3 databases, numbered 1, 2 and 3.
 (In <nobr>Settings->ABASE for MySQL.</nobr> Expand to full settings.)
 ABASE shortcodes default to using database 1.
 A db="1", db="2" or db="3" attribute in a shortcode will change the default database for this and the remaining shortcodes on the page.
-Therefore if the page uses database 2, you only need to specify [abase db="2"] in the first shortcode, then not specify a <B>db</B> attribute in any of the remaining shortcodes on that page.
+Therefore if the page uses database 2, you only need to specify [abase db="2"] in the first shortcode, then not specify a <strong>db</strong> attribute in any of the remaining shortcodes on that page.
 <P>
 In addition to [abase] and [ABASE] shortcodes, two more are available.
 Shortcode [abase2] will use the database 2 regardless of the default, and will not change the default.
 Shortcode [abase3] will use database 3 and not change the default.
 <h3>Attributes</h3>